 - Rules for the device group that includes the device

-- Rules for the network segment where the device is connected
+- Rules for the network segment where the device is connected (Firewalla Gold and Purple only)

-- Global rules applied to all devices
+- Global rules apply to all devices

 A network segment is a special device group.
 Its group membership is dynamic based on physical connectivity.
 Rules defined for a network segment will only apply to devices in that segment.

 Device group membership is static.
-When a member device changes segment, it still stays with the group.
+When a member device changes the segment, it still stays with the group.
 Group rules apply to member devices regardless of which segment the device is in.

 The logic for rules processing is the following: